WUMUXIAN/blog-wumuxian/hexo/source/_posts/Monitor-Your-Kubernetes-Cluster.md

 prometheus-operator-7dd7b4f478-hvd9s   1/1       Running   0          3d
 ```

+You should have alertmanager, grafana, node-exporter, promethus and prometheus-operator running as expected.

-## Dashboards
+## Predefined Dashboards

-After your Prometheus cluster is up and running, we can view your cluster/nodes/pods status using **Grafana**, the user name and password is both **admin**.
+After your Prometheus cluster is up and running, you can notice that a pod of **Grafana** is up and running, the user name and password is both **admin**.

-After you login, we can check different dashboards that were already created and linked with Prometheus data source, you can create new dashboard as well.
+Using datasource from the Prometheus cluster, there are a few pre-defined dashboards already showing your cluster/nodes/pods status.

 ![](grafana_default_dashboards.png)

 ![](grafana.png)

+## Summary

+Prometheus Operator provides an easy end-to-end monitoring system for you Kubernetes cluster.
+It does most of the heavy lift and has a lot of pre-defined metrics for different components, as well the dashboards to visualize the mtrics and the alarms on abnormality.
+To extend it for monitoring any of your containerized application metrics, as a user, the majority of your work will be:

+- Write code using Prometheus SDK in your application to expose your desired metrics via an endpoint.
+- Expose your application with a Service, you can make the Service headless if you don't want it to be accessible from out of the Cluster.
+- Define ServiceMonitor to scape the your metrics from the service.
+- Define Grafana dashboard to visualize your metrics from promethus datasource.
+- Define Alarms for your metrics.